aniketpandey2912/pdf-extractor-backend-/README.md

 <h3>Project Overview</h3>
-<p>It is a backend side of pdf-extractor project where you can:</p>
+<p>It is a backend side of the pdf-extractor project where you can:</p>
 <ul>
     <li>Upload a PDF file and store it on the server.</li>
     <li>Retrieve the stored PDF files for display.</li>